 For generations the South Australian community has been at the forefront of embracing positive environmental behaviours: from the introduction of container deposit legislation in the 1970s, to the plastic bag ban in 2009, and, more recently, to ensuring food waste is put in kerbside collected green bins for composting.

-From March 1, 2022 this ban will be extended to expanded polystyrene cups, bowls, plates and clamshell containers and oxo-degradable plastic products.
+On 1 March 2022, the prohibition extended to include expanded polystyrene cups, bowls, plates and clamshell containers and oxo-degradable plastic products.

 The Turning the Tide (2021) – The future of single-use plastic in South Australia discussion paper (Turning the Tide 2021) was released on 5 December 2021.
 It sought feedback from the community and businesses on whether further products should be prohibited from sale, supply and distribution in South Australia under the SUP Act and also suggested indicative timing for any future bans.

 It is recognised around the world that phasing out single-use plastics is an important and achievable step in striving to reduce pollution, cut carbon emissions and protect marine life.
 Without action, the annual flow of plastic into the ocean alone will nearly triple by 2040 to 29 million metric tonnes per year, the equivalent of 50 kilograms of plastic for every metre of coastline worldwide.

 South Australia has taken steps to address the impacts associated with a range of single-use and other plastic products and was the first jurisdiction in Australia to do so on a state-wide basis.
 Other states and territories have since followed South Australia's lead.